The USC Rossier Global Network of Students and Graduates

-A: No, we have a placement team dedicated to international students who will assist you in finding a school or location for either the MAT or TESOL program.
+A: No, we have a placement team dedicated to international students who will assist you in finding a school or location for either the MAT online or MAT–TESOL online program.

 Q: Will I have to travel to the U.S. at any point to complete the program?

 A: You will not need to travel to the U.S. to complete any of the Master of Arts in Teaching online program.
 If you are pursuing a teaching credential, you may have to travel to the U.S. to take the CBEST or CSET (or another state's tests) before you can begin Guided Practice.

 EdD students should expect to travel to the U.S. to complete their immersion requirement in terms 1 and 5.
 USC Academic Advising assists students as needed to secure a visa through the Office of International Services for the days of the immersion.
 We recommend that international students submit their applications as early as possible so they can have ample time to secure their visas.

 Q: Are there going to be class times that are convenient in my time zone?

 A: Class times vary throughout the day in Pacific Standard Time.
 Faculty members schedule class times that cater to most time zones.

 Q: Do I have to take the TOEFL or IELTS?